officelearn/azure-docs.sv-se/articles/sql-database/tutorial-managed-instance-azure-active-directory-migration.md

     -- Output 1 means 'YES'
     ```

-## <a name="part-5-testing-azure-ad-user-or-group-authentication"></a>Del 5: testa Azure AD-användare eller-grupp-autentisering
+## <a name="part-5-testing-azure-ad-user-or-group-authentication"></a>Part 5: Testing Azure AD user or group authentication

-Testa autentisering till den hanterade instansen med den användare som tidigare mappades till Azure AD-inloggningen med hjälp av syntaxen ALTER USER.
+Test authenticating to managed instance using the user previously mapped to the Azure AD login using the ALTER USER syntax.

-1. Logga in på den federerade virtuella datorn med din MI-prenumeration som `aadsqlmi\testUser1`
+1. Log into the federated VM using your MI subscription as  `aadsqlmi\testUser1`
-1. Använd SQL Server Management Studio (SSMS) och logga in på den hanterade instansen med **Active Directory integrerad** autentisering och Anslut till databas `migration`.
+1. Using SQL Server Management Studio (SSMS), sign into your managed instance using **Active Directory Integrated** authentication, connecting to the database `migration`.
-    1. Du kan också logga in med testUser1@aadsqlmi.net-autentiseringsuppgifter med alternativet SSMS **Active Directory – universellt med MFA-support**.
-I det här fallet kan du dock inte använda mekanismen för enkel inloggning och du måste ange ett lösen ord.
-Du behöver inte använda en federerad virtuell dator för att logga in på din hanterade instans.
+    1. You can also sign in using the testUser1@aadsqlmi.net credentials with the SSMS option **Active Directory – Universal with MFA support**.
+However, in this case, you can't use the Single Sign On mechanism and you must type a password.
+You won't need to use a federated VM to log in to your managed instance.
-1. Som en del av **roll medlemmen kan du välja från**`test`s tabellen
+1. As part of the role member **SELECT**, you can select from the `test` table

     ```sql
     Select * from test  --  and see one row (1,10)
     ```

-Testa autentisering till en hanterad instans med en medlem i en Windows-grupp `migration`.
-Användar `aadsqlmi\testGroupUser` måste ha lagts till i gruppen `migration` innan migreringen.
+Test authenticating to a managed instance using a member of a Windows group `migration`.
+The user `aadsqlmi\testGroupUser` should have been added to the group `migration` before the migration.

-1. Logga in på den federerade virtuella datorn med din MI-prenumeration som `aadsqlmi\testGroupUser`
+1. Log into the federated VM using your MI subscription as  `aadsqlmi\testGroupUser`
-1. Med hjälp av SSMS med **Active Directory integrerad** autentisering ansluter du till mi-servern och databasen `migration`
+1. Using SSMS with **Active Directory Integrated** authentication, connect to the MI server and the database `migration`
-    1. Du kan också logga in med testGroupUser@aadsqlmi.net-autentiseringsuppgifter med alternativet SSMS **Active Directory – universellt med MFA-support**.
-I det här fallet kan du dock inte använda mekanismen för enkel inloggning och du måste ange ett lösen ord.
-Du behöver inte använda en federerad virtuell dator för att logga in på den hanterade instansen.
+    1. You can also sign in using the testGroupUser@aadsqlmi.net credentials with the SSMS option **Active Directory – Universal with MFA support**.
+However, in this case, you can't use the Single Sign On mechanism and you must type a password.
+You won't need to use a federated VM to log into your managed instance.
-1. Som en del av `db_owner`-rollen kan du skapa en ny tabell.
+1. As part of the `db_owner` role, you can create a new table.

     ```sql
     -- Create table named 'new' with a default schema